LukasHavemann/vanilla-http-server/README.md

 The vanilla-http-server uses spring boot starter for dependency injection and configuration management.
 The web context of spring boot **[is disabled](src/main/java/de/havemann/lukas/vanillahttp/VanillaHttpServer.java)**.
 The [http protocol](src/main/java/de/havemann/lukas/vanillahttp/protocol)
-implementation was built from.
+implementation was built from scratch.
 The html testing framework [jsoup](https://jsoup.org) is used for automated acceptance testing.

 ## :house: Architecture